 “I hold a beast, an angel and a madman within me” … Dylan Thomas confesses.
 I often feel the same way.

 I first heard the term TERMINAL UNIQUENESS when I started attending drug and alcohol recovery groups to clean up my own life back in 1995.
-So it concerns me when I still see people today killing themselves as their ego clings to the belief that they are TERMINALLY UNIQUE like my ego used to.
+So it concerns me when I still see people today killing their self respect off as their ego clings to the belief that they are TERMINALLY UNIQUE like my ego used to.

 “No I am better than them; you don’t understand it is different for me”.
 The line usually goes something like that and then the victim dialogue begins.